webability/WAWAS/readme.md

 ---

 ## Version Changes Control

+### Build 4 2015/12/??
+- wawasctl included to start as a daemon
+- buffer output catch on protocol to send notice/warning/errors to client
+- ModuleAdmin is now a subset of Xamboo application server
+- /include/admin added for administration application
+- siteadmin added for administration root directory, JS and CSS added
+- HTTP11 protocol timeouts and max petitions implemented
+- Added context->petitions to know number of petitions of the thread, available on admin too
+- listener bufferlenght implemented

 ### Build 3 2015/12/02
 - The engine has been totally rewritten for PHP7, namespaces, pthreads v3, and is now really multithreaded.